10 minutes options trading and ETF investing

 OpenVpnConfFile='/etc/openvpn/nordvpn.ovpn'

-# recuperation du serveur recommandé par NordVPN
+# récuperation du serveur recommandé par NordVPN

-RecommendedServer=$(curl --silent --interface tun0 'https://nordvpn.com/wp-admin/admin-ajax.php?action=servers_recommendations' | jq --raw-output '.[0].hostname' | awk -F. '{print $1}')
+RecommendedServer=$(curl --silent --interface raspberry 'https://nordvpn.com/wp-admin/admin-ajax.php?action=servers_recommendations&filters=\{%22country_id%22:74\}' | jq --raw-output '.[0].hostname' | awk -F. '{print $1}')

 echo "Recommended server by NordVPN:"